Senior UX Designer · Design Systems

 Documentation & Adoption

 Docs nobody read.
-Then docs that moved teams four times faster.
+Then docs they pointed to.

 Scattered, inconsistent, rarely referenced.
-We restructured the system documentation: usage guidelines, do/don't examples, token mapping, team contribution notes.
-89% of adopting teams cited it as the primary reason they moved 2× faster.
+I restructured the system documentation: usage guidelines, do/don't examples, token mapping, team contribution notes.
+89% of adopting teams pointed to documentation as the reason they could switch without slowing down.
+The number that mattered most wasn't measured.
+It was repeated.

 Aeon documentation overview